sympy/sympy/doc/src/modules/solvers/inequalities.rst

 ==================

 For general cases :func:`~.reduce_equalities` should be used.
-Other functions are the subcategories useful for special dedicated operations.
+Other functions are the subcategories useful for special dedicated operations, and will be called internally as needed by ``reduce_equalities``.

 .. module:: sympy.solvers.inequalities